Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 The work reported here includes:

-- validating `formal-TAN`, non-slanted `AZP`, and six-term `ZPN` (primary branch only) against Astropy, including round-trip checks
+- validating `formal-TAN`, non-slanted `AZP`, and six-term `ZPN` (primary branch only) against Astropy, including round-trip checks.
-- validating the `HPC` sampling path against Astropy
+- validating the `HPC` sampling path against Astropy.

 Main conclusions:

-- `formal-TAN`, `AZP`, and `ZPN` are validated against Astropy, including the tested inverse mappings
+- `formal-TAN`, `AZP`, and `ZPN` are validated against Astropy, including the tested inverse mappings.
-- JHV `HPC` rendering is validated against Astropy for the WCS and sampling path covered by this note
+- JHV `HPC` rendering is validated against Astropy for the WCS and sampling path covered by this note.
-- direct comparison between the `formal-TAN` path in `Orthographic` mode and `HPC` shows that the two display geometries are not identical even with the same observer viewpoint and `dragRotation = 0`
+- direct comparison between the `formal-TAN` path in `Orthographic` mode and `HPC` shows that the two display geometries are not identical even with the same observer viewpoint and `dragRotation = 0`.
-- the measured discrepancies between `formal-TAN` in `Orthographic` mode and `HPC` are consistent with the theoretical geometric discrepancy derived in Appendix A
+- the measured discrepancies between `formal-TAN` in `Orthographic` mode and `HPC` are consistent with the theoretical geometric discrepancy derived in Appendix A.
-- on the sample TAN files, `simple-TAN` remains very close to the `HPC` display geometry, which suggests it may be a better choice than `formal-TAN` for JHV `Orthographic` mode when visual consistency with `HPC` is preferred; Appendix B gives the same small-angle `TAN` effect in its idealized centered-disk form
+- on the sample TAN files, `simple-TAN` remains very close to the `HPC` display geometry, which suggests it may be a better choice than `formal-TAN` for JHV `Orthographic` mode when visual consistency with `HPC` is preferred.
-- this note is therefore a validation/testing note, not a design note for `Orthographic` embedding, playback policy, mouse-position reporting, or synthetic overdrawing
+- this note is therefore a validation/testing note, not a design note for `Orthographic` embedding, playback policy, mouse-position reporting, or synthetic overdrawing.

 Bottom line:

-- `simple-TAN` will be kept in JHV `Orthographic` mode for data designated as `TAN` in the metadata
+- `simple-TAN` will be kept in JHV `Orthographic` mode for data designated as `TAN` in the metadata.
-- `HPC` mode was added (with the noted caveat about the viewpoint)
+- `HPC` mode was added (with the noted caveat about the viewpoint).
-- support for `AZP` and `ZPN` data was added (with the noted caveat about the heliospheric imagers)
+- support for `AZP` and `ZPN` data was added (with the noted caveat about the heliospheric imagers).
+- the position numbers reported in the panel at the bottom of the JHV window are display-geometry numbers derived from the mouse pointer position, not coordinates read back from the active image WCS.
+In `HPC`, `Latitudinal`, `Polar`, and `LogPolar`, they follow the corresponding JHV display projection.
+In `Orthographic`, they are derived purely from the inferred 3D scene point and therefore do not, in general, reflect the image `TAN`, `AZP`, or `ZPN` WCS.

 # The validator

 For the validation modes in this note, the validator script provides a Python/CPU model of the relevant JHV reprojection and sampling logic.
 It does not execute the actual JHV renderer.
 In particular, major parts of the corresponding code in JHV run in GLSL on the GPU, whereas the validator re-expresses that logic in